VW's European car sales, market share slip after emissions scandal

 However, VW's drop in sales in October compares with a rise of 8.3 percent the previous month.

-The overall growth in the European market last month was mainly driven by German brands Daimler (DAIGn.DE) and BMW (BMWG.DE), rising 20.9 percent and 12.8 percent respectively, and by Fiat Chrysler Automobiles (FCHA.MI), which is enjoying strong sales of its new Jeep Renegade and Fiat 500X cars.
+The overall growth in the European market last month was mainly driven by German brands Daimler and BMW , rising 20.9 percent and 12.8 percent respectively, and by Fiat Chrysler Automobiles, which is enjoying strong sales of its new Jeep Renegade and Fiat 500X cars.

 FCA's overall sales rose 7.7 percent.

-French automakers PSA Peugeot Citroen (PEUP.PA) and Renault (RENA.PA) underperformed the market, with their sales dipping 1.5 percent and 0.4 percent, respectively.
+French automakers PSA Peugeot Citroen and Renault underperformed the market, with their sales dipping 1.5 percent and 0.4 percent, respectively.

 All the major national markets recorded sales increases in October except for the UK, where registrations fell 1.1 percent.
 Among the five major markets, Italy recorded the biggest rise, of 8.6 percent, followed by Spain with 5.2 percent.